Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 \subsubsection{Stochastic Ensemble Kalman Filters}

-We now consider the mean-field model \eqref{eq:KSA_mf} and its numerical approximation.
-Since the drift correction $a$ does not appear here, the only significant difference to the interacting particle approximation (\ref{eq:KS_mf3j}) arises from the choice of the interaction term, that is, $K^{(j)}$, which is now independent of $j$ and determined by \eqref{eq:numerical_constant_gain}.
-In summary, we obtain the following
+We now consider the mean field model \eqref{eq:KSA_mf} and its numerical approximation.
+Since the drift correction $a$ does not appear here the only significant difference, in comparison with the interacting particle approximation (\ref{eq:KS_mf3j}), arises from the choice of the interaction term, that is, $K^{(j)}$.
+This gain is now independent of $j$ and determined by \eqref{eq:numerical_constant_gain}.
+In summary, we obtain the following SDEs: for $j \in \sJ:=\{1,\dots, J\}$ we have

+Here, again, $\zd$ is given by \eqref{eq:data_ct} and the $\{\Wj\}_{j \in \sJ}$ and $\{\Bj\}_{j \in \sJ}$ are mutually independent collections of i.i.d.
+Brownian motions.
+The collection $\{\vj\}_{j=1}^J$ provide a time-evolving ensemble which approximates the filtering distribution via \eqref{eq:empmc}; the equations are derived based on use of second order transport approximation of perfect transport.
+Each equation for $\vj$ evolves according to the underlying dynamics model, together with a nudging term based on the difference between simulated data $\hzj$ and observed data $\zd.$ The gain couples the particles together.